shireenrao/srinispointofview/content/2019/05/how-to-setup-kubernetes-cluster-on-ec2-to-run-the-dask-nyc-taxi-demo.md

     $ aws s3api create-bucket --bucket some-kops-state-bucket --region us-east-1

 7\.
-Setup some environment variables to help create our clusters.
+Setup environment variables to help create our clusters.
 These variable names are defaults which are used by kops.
 Just make sure sure the cluster name you choose ends with "k8s.local".
 You can also add this to your .bashrc file.